muwerk/munet/README.md

 #### Configuration Options for Network Service NTP Client

+The NTP client is configured with an object named `ntp` in the `services` object.
+The NTP client is only used in network station or dual mode.

 | Field        | Usage                                                                                                                   |
 | ------------ | ----------------------------------------------------------------------------------------------------------------------- |
 | `host`       | Array of hostnames/ip of NTP time servers from which the device synchronizes it's time.
 If empty the DHCP value is used |
 | `dstrules`   | optional timezone and daylight saving rules in [unix format](https://mm.icann.org/pipermail/tz/2016-April/023570.html)  |

 Message Interface
 -----------------